norgeous/comfyui-chunker/README.md

 - Combine sequential chunks back into single av tensors.
 - Each chunk is saved to a mp4 file and recombined excluding the overlap frames.
+  - Note: You may need a (very) large pagefile or swap configured.

 ## [Workflows](workflows/)